(updated March 2025)

 – The use of radioactive materials

-5. REGISTRATION OF ACTIVITIES
+6. REGISTRATION OF ACTIVITIES

-6. STANDARDS AND RECOMMENDED PRACTICES
+7. STANDARDS AND RECOMMENDED PRACTICES

 The States Parties agree to develop, in consultation with non-governmental entities, standards and recommended practices for the safe utilization of outer space resources by all interested countries, irrespective of their degree of economic or scientific development.
 Such standards or practices shall not require technology that is subject to export controls.
-The States Parties shall create or designate an official registry for such standards and recommended practices.
+The States Parties shall create or designate an official repository for such standards and recommended practices.

 9. DISPUTE RESOLUTION; MEDIATION